MEDIA KIT 2021

 We're excited to be hosted by PR companies or locations.
 We accept these gladly.

-They do not pay us for coverage.
+We are not paid for coverage.
 All viewpoints are our own.

 We write about experiences that we are proud to share with friends and family.
 We are hosted on many trips, but we never exchange services or products for positive words.
 We do not guarantee placement of stories with specific outlets in exchange for hosted trips.
 We write all editorial content that appears on our website, and all ideas and impressions are ours.

 Both professional photographers, we provide corresponding visuals to aid in storytelling.

 To view a sampling of our work, visit our travel photography portfolio.

 Affiliates and Partnerships